Engineers, you’re doing everything right.Your career isn’t compounding.

 Over the years, he has seen how similar profiles diverge into very different trajectories — not because of effort, but because of positioning.

-This intensive brings that structural clarity into focus.
+The Career Leverage Audit brings that structural clarity into focus.

 - Exposure across MNC and startup environments